-At a Glance: How Do State Laws on Minimum Marriage Age Compare?
+At a Glance: How Do State Laws on Minimum Marriage Age Compare?\

-- 2 states Delaware and New Jersey set the age floor at the age of majority, age 18, with no exceptions. - 18 states do not set an age floor by statute, though some (e.g., Massachusetts) may set an age floor through case law. - 6 states require parties to be legal adults: Delaware and New Jersey (age 18 or older), Texas and Virginia (age 18 or older, or age 16-17 and emancipated by court order), and Kentucky and New York (age 18 or older, or age 17 and emancipated by court order, granted at the same time as a petition is granted for permission to marry). - 6 states require parties to be at least age 17: Florida, Kentucky, Nebraska, New York, Oregon, and Tennessee.
-Nebraska also requires parental consent until age 19, that state's age of majority. - 17 states require parties to be at least age 16: Alabama, Arizona, Connecticut, Georgia, Illinois, Iowa, Minnesota, Missouri, Montana, New Hampshire, North Dakota, South Carolina, South Dakota, Texas, Vermont, Virginia and Wisconsin.
-The District of Columbia also requires parties to be at least age 16. - In 11 states, clerks acting on their own without judges can issue marriage licenses for all minors: Florida, Maryland, Missouri, Nebraska, North Dakota, Oregon, South Carolina, South Dakota, Tennessee, Vermont, and Wisconsin.
-The District of Columbia also does not involve judges. - Only 13 states require all minors to get judicial approval before they can marry: Alabama, California, Connecticut, Georgia, Iowa, Kentucky, Massachusetts, Minnesota, Montana, New Hampshire, New York, Texas, and Virginia.
-Some of these judicial processes are bare-bones, and may not even clearly require a judge to meet with or question the minor, while others set several criteria for approval. - In states with judicial approval requirements that apply at least to younger minors or under certain circumstances, only 18 states require judges to consider the minors' best interests. - Statutes in a few states Arkansas, Mississippi, and Ohio set different conditions for approvals based on a party's gender. - 7 states expressly permit pregnancy to lower the minimum marriage age: Arkansas, Indiana, Maryland, New Mexico, North Carolina, Ohio, and Oklahoma.
+- 2 states Delaware and New Jersey set the age floor at the age of majority, age 18, with no exceptions. - 13 states do not set an age floor by statute, though some (e.g., Massachusetts) may set an age floor through case law. - 8 states require parties to be legal adults: Delaware and New Jersey (age 18 or older); Texas and Virginia (age 18 or older, with an exception for those age 16-17 and emancipated by court order); and Kentucky, New York, Ohio, and Georgia (age 18 or older, with an exception for those age 17 and emancipated by court order, granted at the same time as a petition is granted for permission to marry). - 9 states require parties to be at least age 17: Florida, Georgia, Kentucky, Nevada, Nebraska, New York, Ohio, Oregon, and Tennessee.
+Nebraska also requires parental consent until age 19, that state's age of majority. - 20 states (and Washington, D.C.) require parties to be at least age 16: Alabama, Arkansas, Arizona, Colorado, Connecticut, Illinois, Iowa, Louisiana, Minnesota, Missouri, Montana, New Hampshire, North Dakota, South Carolina, South Dakota, Texas, Utah, Vermont, Virginia and Wisconsin. - In 12 states (and Washington, D.C.), clerks acting on their own without judges can issue marriage licenses for all minors: Alabama, Florida, Maryland, Missouri, Nebraska, North Dakota, Oregon, South Carolina, South Dakota, Tennessee, Vermont, and Wisconsin. - Only 17 states require all minors to get judicial approval before they can marry: California, Colorado, Connecticut, Georgia, Iowa, Kentucky, Louisiana, Massachusetts, Minnesota, Montana, Nevada, New Hampshire, New York, Ohio, Texas, Utah, and Virginia.
+Some of these judicial processes are bare-bones, simply to verify parental consent, while others set several criteria.
+Some may not even clearly require a judge to meet with or question the minor. - In states with judicial approval requirements that apply at least to younger minors or under certain circumstances, only 21 states require judges to consider the minors' best interests. - The statute in Mississippi sets different conditions for approvals for girls vs. boys.
+All other states that previously had gender-differentiated laws have enacted reforms since 2016 to eliminate such distinctions in the exceptions that apply. - 6 states expressly permit pregnancy to lower the minimum marriage age: Arkansas, Indiana, Maryland, New Mexico, North Carolina, and Oklahoma.

-States that have made legislative reforms to end or limit child marriage, in order of the new laws' effective dates, are: Virginia (July 1, 2016); New York (July 20, 2017); Texas (September 1, 2017); Connecticut (October 1, 2017); Delaware (May 9, 2018); Tennessee (May 21, 2018); New Jersey (June 22, 2018); Florida (July 1, 2018); Kentucky (July 14, 2018); Arizona (August 3, 2018); Missouri (August 28, 2018); New Hampshire (January 1, 2019); and California (January 1, 2019).
+\ This compilation reflects all bills that became law by July 1, 2019, even if some more recently enacted laws have a later effective date.
+States that have made legislative reforms to end or limit child marriage, in order of effective dates, are: Virginia (July 1, 2016); New York (July 20, 2017); Texas (September 1, 2017); Connecticut (October 1, 2017); Delaware (May 9, 2018); Tennessee (May 21, 2018); New Jersey (June 22, 2018); Florida (July 1, 2018); Kentucky (July 14, 2018); Arizona (August 3, 2018); Missouri (August 28, 2018); New Hampshire (January 1, 2019); California (January 1, 2019); Ohio (April 8, 2019); Utah (May 14, 2019); Georgia (July 1, 2019); Arkansas (July 24, 2019); Louisiana (August 1, 2019); Colorado (August 2, 2019) and Nevada (October 1, 2019).